GodotModding/godot-mod-loader/CONTRIBUTING.md

 ## Reporting bugs

-If you find a bug, please report it by opening an issue.
-Please provide as much information as possible to help us reproduce the issue.
+If you find a bug, please let us know by opening an issue.
+Be as detailed as possible when describing the issue, including any steps to reproduce the bug.
+If applicable, please provide your `modloader.log` file from the `user://` (Godot app_userdata) folder.
+This file contains valuable information that can help us identify the cause of the issue.

 ## Suggesting features